rdyar/tdfc/_desserts/apple-twists.md

 Mom adds more apples to the pan to fill in all the spaces and more juice (almost double).

+If using 9x13 pan, use 2 packages of rolls.
+And more apples.
+10/2023 - 6 apples was plenty to cover the bottom of the pan, 1 package of rolls only covered 1/2 the pan.

 *renamed from spicey apple twists to apple twists*